 A MESSAGE FROM THE UNITED WAY OF THE BLACK HILLS DIRECTOR,

-This year has been an unprecedented time in our community, nation and globe due to COVID-19.
+The pandemic has been an unprecedented time in our community, nation and globe due to COVID-19.
 We noticed the impact COVID-19 has made in the Black Hills, through illness, unemployment, and financial hardship.

-We developed a UNITED We Stand COVID-19 Relief Fund to provide financial assistance to any nonprofit organization in the Black Hills that has provided necessary resources and supplies to our community.
+In response to this once in a lifetime situation, UWBH developed a UNITED We Stand COVID-19 Relief Fund to provide financial assistance to any nonprofit organization in the Black Hills that has provided necessary resources and supplies to our community.

 This fund is a prime example of the work we do here at UWBH, everyday; working to solve immediate needs, while collaboratively working with our communities’ organizations to analyze the long-term impact and anticipated future needs.